Your Doctoral studies

 Submitting your thesis

-Due to Covid-19 it is currently not possible to submit your thesis personally at the doctorate's office.
+Due to Covid-19 it is currently not possible to submit your thesis personally at the Doctoral Office.
 You are kindly asked to send your thesis and thesis copies via postal mail.

 The application to initiate the main procedure